-The financial support to these community-based services for people with disabilities is 76.270.740, - EUR per year 2021.
-There are 7.482 employees providing community-based services in Slovakia.[4]
-From these number it is clear that there is minimal support towards community-based services in Slovakia.
+The financial support for these community-based services for people with disabilities is 76.270.740, - EUR per year in 2021.
+7.482 employees are providing community-based services in Slovakia.[4]
+From these numbers, there is minimal support towards community-based services in Slovakia.

-In chapter deinstitutionalization conceptualisation in Slovakia, we will closely analyse reasons and current situation in social services facilities which were and are participating in national project - support of transformation teams of social services.
+In the chapter Deinstitutionalization conceptualisation in Slovakia, we will closely analyse reasons and current situation in social services facilities which were and are participating in the national project - support of transformation teams of social services.